SGDInstitute/apollo/content/collections/pages/mblgtacc/workshop-tracks.md

                 content:
                   -
                     type: text
-                    text: 'Showcasing innovative and groundbreaking scholarship, research, programming and other initiatives that contribute to a culture of higher education in which sexuality and gender diversity is celebrated '
+                    text: 'Showcasing innovative and groundbreaking scholarship, research, programming and other initiatives that contribute to a culture of higher education in which sexuality and gender diversity is celebrated'
-      -
-        type: paragraph
-        attrs:
-          textAlign: left
-          class: null
-      -
-        type: paragraph
-        attrs:
-          textAlign: left
-          class: null
     type: content
     enabled: true
   -